upstream-se/guidebook-draft/docs/index.md

 The guidebook is structured to support clarity, interpretation, and disciplined evolution of the practice over time.

-## How the guidebook is organized
+## Structure of the guidebook

-The guidebook is organized in four main parts:
+The guidebook is composed of the following primary parts:

 - **[Motivation](./motivation/)**
   Introduces the problem space and structural rationale for Upstream Software Engineering.